rcl-ssl/docs/httpautorenew/windows.md

 - **Note : when setting any folder path , use forward slashes(``/``) in the path name, eg. ``C:/ssl`` .
 Failure to do this will result in inability to run the windows service.**

-- Create the folder in the server and ensure it has read/write permissions so that the certificates can be saved to it.
+- Ensure the folder has read/write permissions so that the certificates can be saved to it.

 - The ``includeCertificates`` settings will allow for including specific certificates by its name (eg:  "contoso.com"  or "contoso.com, www.contoso.com" - for SAN) for the certificate(s) you want to save on the server.